Jihan Yao

 Jihan Yao*, Wenxuan Ding*, Shangbin Feng*, Lucy Lu Wang, Yulia Tsvetkov (* equal contribution)

-Submitted to ICLR 2025
+ICLR 2025

 What if we don't have high-quality preference data?
 We focus on the spectrum of wrongness and propose "wrong-over-wrong alignment", preferring less wrong answers over more wrong ones.
 Surprisingly, training on wrong answers only can guide models to produce correct answers.